 The case for continuing to work on your recruitment through the COVID-19 crisis

-The Coronavirus situation is now at a stage where no business can escape its impact.
+The Coronavirus situation is now at a stage where no business can escape its impact, should you pull recruitment?
 Whether you’re concerned about how you’re going to continue to provide your products and services while protecting staff and customers or whether you’re actually losing customers because of it, all businesses are facing uncertainty.

 If you were, until a few days ago, actively recruiting staff, planning to recruit or just considering improving how you recruit staff, it may seem like a sensible option to put everything on hold until this crisis pans out.
 For some businesses, this is the best course of action but not for all.